 How does cold weather affect dogs?
 Colder climates, on the other hand, are where Northern breeds like American Eskimo Dogs, Samoyeds, and Siberian Huskies thrive.
 Longhaired or double-coated breeds like German Shepherd Dogs, Saint Bernards, Great Pyrenees, and Newfoundlands typically enjoy cooler weather, too.
-They often become more active and playful during the winter months, unlike cold-intolerant breeds such as Italian Greyhounds, Greyhounds, hairless breeds, toy breeds, senior dogs, and dogs with conditions such as hypothyroidism, Cushing’s disease, or arthritis.
+They often become more active and playful during the winter months.

 Relocating to a New Climate

 Seasons usually change gradually, giving your dog time to adjust.
 Relocating to an entirely new climate, however, can cause sudden shifts in your pup’s mood.
-Depending on your dog’s breed, you may notice that he becomes more or less active, and some dogs even show signs of irritation if the weather makes them too uncomfortable.
+Depending on your dog’s breed, you may notice that they become more or less active, and some dogs even show signs of irritation if the weather makes them too uncomfortable.

-Whether it’s hot or cold, understanding the cause of your dog’s sudden lethargy or increased activity level can help you determine if his change in mood is circumstantial or medical.
+Whether it’s hot or cold, understanding the cause of your dog’s sudden lethargy or increased activity level can help you determine if the change in mood is circumstantial or medical.
 Lethargy is a common symptom of many illnesses and should be taken seriously, so make sure your dog is not exhibiting any other abnormal signs.
-If he is, consult your veterinarian immediately.
+If they are, consult your veterinarian immediately.

 Helping Your Dog Adjust

 - Avoid taking your dog for walks during the hottest parts of the day.

-- Make sure he has plenty of fresh water and shade available at all times.
+- Make sure they have plenty of fresh water and shade available at all times.